You Need an A/B Testing Learning Repository to Run Experience-Informed Experiments (Experts Say)

 Not only are you exercising team members’ judgment on how prior tests predict the outcome of future tests, but you’re also getting a vested interest in experimentation.

-When you’ve made it a habit to check out the learnings on a weekly or bi-weekly basis, built trust, got everyone on board, and gotten vested interests in experiments, you’d see your repo get more traffic.
+When you’ve made it a habit to check out the learnings on a weekly or bi-weekly basis, built trust, got everyone on board, and gotten vested interests in experiments, you’ll see your repo get more traffic.
 And usage.

 The next question is: What do you need to build a repository?